 It appeared as a classical race with the 18 km event in the first-ever Winter Olympics of 1924.
 Norwegian skiers dominated it, and Thorleif Haug won gold, while Thoralf Strømstad and Johan Grøttumsbråten won silver and bronze medals.

-This event was then played as a freestyle race from 1988 onwards, but for the last couple of Winter Games, it is held alternatingly held as a freestyle or classical event.
+This event was then played as a freestyle race – when only the toe is secured to a shorter ski – from 1988 onwards, but for the last couple of Winter Games, it is held alternatingly held as a freestyle or classical event.

 4×10 km Relay Event

 The 4×10 km relay event is also a team event, with four members per team.
 It begins with a mass start, and the team to finish first wins.
-This event uses both cross-skiing country ski styles: classical and freestyle.
+This event uses both cross-country skiing techniques: classic style and freestyle – or skating style.

 15 km Event